killerapp/mem8-plugin/commands/m8-research.md

    - Use memory/ findings as supplementary historical context
    - Connect findings across different components
    - Include specific file paths and line numbers for reference
-   - Verify all memory/ paths are correct (e.g., memory/allison/ not memory/shared/ for personal files)
+   - Verify all memory/ paths are correct using flat structure (memory/plans/, memory/research/, etc.)
    - Highlight patterns, connections, and architectural decisions
    - Answer the user's specific questions with concrete evidence